 *Bring lots of water.
 It’s a long hike and the elevation is very high, thus requiring you to take in extra fluids.
 You can dehydrate much easier due to the lower oxygen levels and dry air.

-*Check the Flagstaff Leaf O Meter to plan your hike during peak.
+*Check the Flagstaff Leaf O Meter to time your hike during peak.
 The first 2 weekends in October generally see the best color.